uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/user-experience.md

 The three examples below are possible users for this application.
 When performing your own user studies, you should list and research their gender, age, culture, etc.
-Then when you go to build your persona, try to include the most important aspects of everyone in just one.
-If it really isn't working out, expand to two personas, perhaps that would be a better fit for your product.
 For example: Elderly people across different cultures behave differently.

+Then when you go to build your persona, try to include the most important aspects of everyone.
+If it really isn't working out, expand to two personas &ndash; perhaps that would be a better fit for your product.

 {panel end}